BHNomaD/sync-db/README.md

 * In the PostConstruct of SyncManager EVENT_LOG table will be created.
 * List of tables that should be synced will be taken from the properties file (dbXX.sync-table-list)
-* Then for each table that needed to be synced INSERT, DELETE and update trigger will be created
+* Then for each table that needed to be synced details data will be added to SYNC_TABLE_INFO table
+* And then INSERT, DELETE and update trigger will be created.

 ### How do I get set up? ###